ANTITRUST & COMPETITION LAW

 - Scenario: Three customers want to force a fourth to set a minimum price for a region.

-- Key Learning: Agreements between competitors to fix, raise, lower, or control prices, or agree a minimum price, a maximum price, or a common pricing system are unlawful.
+- Key Learning: Agreements between competitors to fix, raise, lower, or control prices, or agree to a minimum price, a maximum price, or a common pricing system are unlawful.

 COMMUNICATION & DOCUMENT CREATION